 Any OPT student traveling outside the US should have a recent signature on their I-20 within the past 6 months.
 If the student travels outside the U.S. while employed, either during a period of leave authorized by their employer or as part of their employment, that time spent outside the U.S. will not count against unemployment.
 Such students should show their Employment Authorization Document and proof of employment, in addition to their passport and I-20 upon re-entering the U.S.

 A student who has applied for an OPT and whose status is listed as "pending" may exit and re-enter the US to resume search for employment provided they present their I-797, which shows proof of the receipt of their I-765 application.
 However, a student who has received their work authorization and whose OPT is listed as "approved" should not exit and re-enter the US unless they can provide written proof of a job offer having accepted employment - otherwise their OPT will be canceled by US immigration.
-All students with OPT applications in process should consult with the Director of Intercultural Student Programs before departing the US.
+All students with OPT applications in process should consult with the Primary Designated School Official before departing the US.